dabapps/django-readers/docs/explanation.md

 These functions are used to encapsulate database query logic which would traditionally live in a custom queryset method.

-`django-readers` provides a library of functions (under `django_readers.qs`) which mirror all the default methods on the base `QuerySet` that return a new queryset, as well as some extra utility functions.
+`django-readers` provides a [library of functions under `django_readers.qs`](reference/queryset-functions.md) which mirror all the default methods on the base `QuerySet` that return a new queryset, as well as some extra utility functions.

-Queryset functions can be combined with the `pipe` function (named following standard functional programming parlance). `qs.pipe` returns a new queryset function that calls each function in its argument list in turn, passing the return value of the first as the argument of the second, and so on.
+Queryset functions can be combined with the [`qs.pipe`](reference/queryset-functions.md#pipe) function (named following standard functional programming parlance). `qs.pipe` returns a new queryset function that calls each function in its argument list in turn, passing the return value of the first as the argument of the second, and so on.
 It literally "pipes" your queryset through its list of functions.

 ```python
 from django_readers import qs